-ATW Call for Nominations for the Dr. Richard Playle Awards for Outstanding BSc and MSc Theses in Aquatic Toxicology
+CEW Call for Nominations for the Dr. Richard Playle Awards for Outstanding BSc and MSc Theses in Ecotoxicology

-Nominations are currently being sought for the Dr. Richard C. Playle Awards for Outstanding Theses in Aquatic Toxicology.
-These awards (one each at the BSc and MSc levels) were established by ATW in memory of Dr. Richard Colin Playle, a Professor of Biology at Wilfrid Laurier University from 1992 to 2005, who was an enthusiastic supporter of ATW and whose original insight spawned what is essentially a new area of research in aquatic toxicology: Biotic Ligand Modeling.
+Nominations are currently being sought for the Dr. Richard C. Playle Awards for Outstanding Theses in Ecotoxicology.
+These awards (one each at the BSc and MSc levels) were established by the Aquatic Toxicity Workshop (ATW), the precursor to CEW, in memory of Dr. Richard Colin Playle, a Professor of Biology at Wilfrid Laurier University from 1992 to 2005, who was an enthusiastic supporter of ATW and whose original insight spawned what was essentially a new area of research in aquatic toxicology: Biotic Ligand Modeling.

 At the annual meeting, award recipients will be presented with a commemorative plaque, plus a cheque in the amount of $300 for Honours BSc students and $700 for MSc students.
 Click here to view past Playle Award winners.

 Award recipients are expected to give an oral presentation on the subject of their thesis dissertation at the next meeting.
-The 41st Aquatic Toxicity Workshop will be held in Ottawa, Ontario on September 28 to October 1, 2014.
+The next Canadian Ecotoxicity Workshop will be held in Saskatoon, Saskatchewan, on October 4 -7, 2015.

-In order to support recipient attendance at the meeting, the following costs will be reimbursed by ATW, up to a maximum of CAD $1,000:
+In order to support recipient attendance at the meeting, the following costs will be reimbursed by CEW, up to a maximum of CAD $1,000:

-- Registration at ATW for the day of the recipient’s oral presentation and award presentation (one day)
+- Registration at CEW for the day of the recipient’s oral presentation and award presentation (one day)

 - Reasonable expenses for transportation at minimum rates